 Want to prevent fire from striking your city?
 Build Hephaestus' Forge.
-Hephaestus will prevent fires from breaking out. buildings will be saved.
+Hephaestus will prevent fires from breaking out.
+"If a fire does erupt in one of your buildings, all is not yet lost.
+A superintendent will rush over to the burning building and try to put the fire out.
+If he succeeds before the building is completely engulfed in flames, then the building will be saved.
 If he fails, then the building will be lost.